gglerum/php-lessen/00 - Extra/02 - GRASP/README.md

 }
 ```

-The controller is doing calculations and validations that should belong to the [`User`](../example/better/app/Models/User.php) model (which has the upload limit information) or a dedicated validation class.

-**Proper Application in Better Example**
+**How we fix this in the better example**
-- The [`User`](../example/better/app/Models/User.php) model handles upload limit logic since it contains the upload information
+- The [`User`](../example/better/app/Models/User.php) model handles upload limit logic since it actually has the upload information
-- The [`FileSize`](../example/better/app/ValueObjects/FileSize.php) value object encapsulates file size calculations
+- The [`FileSize`](../example/better/app/ValueObjects/FileSize.php) value object takes care of file size calculations
-- The [`UploadLimit`](../example/better/app/Rules/UploadLimit.php) rule validates upload constraints using the information it has access to
+- The [`UploadLimit`](../example/better/app/Rules/UploadLimit.php) rule validates upload constraints using the data it can access

 ```php
 /**